 Ford F150 Grinding Noise When Accelerating In 4wd

 If you are experiencing a problem with a grinding noise coming from the front of your vehicle while accelerating then this section is for you.
 The problem can occur without any prior warning signs.
 Fortunately, it’s a cheap and easy problem to diagnose and repair.
 The problem happens randomly and for longer periods each time.
-If you let off the gas or give it stick, it won’t make much of a difference with regards to the grinding noise.
+If you let off the gas or accelerate, it won’t make much of a difference with regard to the grinding noise.